zhangyaqi1989/FEM-code-for-2D-bars/README.md

 # FEM Code for 2D Bars
-This repo contains the final project of EMA 605 which is a 2D finite element analysis code.
+This repo contains the final project of EMA 605 (introduction to finite element methods) which is a 2D finite element analysis code.
 The the detail instruction is in [instruction.pdf](docs/instruction.pdf).

 1. Deformation under wind load
 ![wind Load](images/wind.png)